SaipranavSripathi/Competitive-Programmers-Extention/README.md

 # Competitive-Programmers-Extention
-A chrome extention to make the coding websites easily accessible for the programmers.
+A chrome extention to make the coding websites easily accessible.